j3hyde/j3hyde.github.io/content/why-and-how-i-made-a-winrt-component.md

-Title: "Why and how I made a WinRT Component"
+Title: Why and how I made a WinRT Component
 Category: articles
 Date: 2017-01-08 11:58:00
+Status: published

 Now that Windows 10 is a thing and FMOD directly supports a module for it, this topic isn't likely to be important for many people but it was a "must have" for my game for Windows Phone 8.1.

-## Impetus and Background (The Why)
+# Impetus and Background (The Why)
 I started a "simple" game project based on a puzzle concept that I built in JavaScript.
 I had some extra motivation from the [2014](http://ludumdare.com/compo/2014/09/29/october-challenge-2014/) and [2015 October Challenge](http://ludumdare.com/compo/2015/09/28/october-challenge-2015/) along the way.
 (No, I haven't finished yet but that's beside the point!)
 To access a market (thereby also increasing complexity) I decided to "go mboile."
 I wasn't planning to finish in that single month but again, the motivation was useful.
 I chose Microsoft Labs' Win2D as teh graphics tech (Thank you, Shawn Hargreaves and team) and went with C# for implementing an engine.
 With the core built I brought someone on board for audio and had a new requirement:  [FMOD](http://fmod.org "FMOD Site") support.

 Now you might say "what's the big deal?
 FMOD supports Windows Phone 8.1 and has C# bindings" and you'd be right excep that they don't have _C# bindings on Windows Phone 8.1_.
 Thus I entered the world of Windows Run-Time Components and C++/CX.